Q: Can you backup VMware virtual machine while running?

 However technically speaking, snapshot and hot clone cannot be taken as standard backup methods, because they do not back up VMs as independent backup files.
 In this regard, maybe a comprehensive VM backup tool can better help you.

-Therefore, I recommend you AOMEI Cyber Backup to hassle-free back up VMware virtual machines while running.
-It allows you to store the backup files in local or network paths, and restore the backup to another VM, datastore, or host.
+Therefore, I recommend you AOMEI Cyber Backup to free back up VMware virtual machines while running.
+It allows you to store the backup files in local or network paths, and restore the backup to another VM (requires Premium Edition), datastore, or host.

 Except for VMware, it also supports Microsoft Hyper-V, allowing you to manage multiple VMs on VMware and Hyper-V with only one tool.